 63. Celebrating a birthday at Disney World but need a gluten free or vegan cake, Erin McKenna (used to be Babycakes) got you covered!

 You can order gluten free or vegan cakes and treats and get them delivered to your resort.
 And if you want gluten free cupcakes, Sprinkles has you covered there too.

 If you’re an annual pass holder, Disney Vacation Club member, or a Florida resident and want to save 20% off al food and alcohol at almost all Disney restaurants, you must get this card.

 65. Use your annual pass holder card for food discounts at select eateries.

 If you’re an annual pass holder at Disney World or Disneyland, you can get anywhere from 10%-20% off your meal at select restaurants.

 66. Don’t forget to try some delicious food options at Disney Springs.

 Good food doesn’t end at the resorts and parks.
-Disney Springs is home to deliciously unique restaurant chains that you’ll absolutely love.
-I like Ghirardelli because they have this awesome fudge brownie sundae.
+Disney Springs is home to deliciously unique restaurants that you’ll absolutely love.
+Here are my all-time favorites.